gradadvice/gradadvice.github.io/index.md

 # Welcome to PhD Advice Hub

-PhD Advice Hub is a comprehensive directory platform designed to connect PhD students, researchers, and academics.
-Discover and connect with people in your field, learn about their research, and build your academic network.
+PhD Advice Hub is a community platform that bridges the gap between prospective Greek MSc and PhD students and those already pursuing their degrees abroad.
+We create a space where Greek students can connect with peers in their field, exchange advice, and learn from shared experiences.

 ## What You'll Find Here

-### � People Directory
+### 👤 People Directory
-Browse profiles of PhD students, researchers, and academics from various fields.
+Browse profiles of PhD students from various fields.
 Each profile includes contact information, a short bio, research interests, and social media links.

-### 🌐 Connect & Collaborate
-Find potential collaborators, mentors, or peers working on similar research topics.
-Connect through various channels including email, LinkedIn, Twitter, and more.

 ### 🎓 Community Network
 Build meaningful connections within the academic community.
 Whether you're looking for research partners, seeking advice, or wanting to share your expertise, our people directory helps you connect.